Linaro/jipdate/README.md

 * Everything **before** the first `[ISSUE-123]` in a status file will be ignored when updating Jira.
 Instead that will typically be used to write additional information complementing the status update when re-using the status file to send email about your status.
-This information can alse come after the JIRA issue updates, as long as a tag without a valid JIRA issue key tells the script to stop processing text, for example by inserting a tag such as `[STOP]` or `[OTHER]` (see above).
+This information can also come after the JIRA issue updates, as long as a tag without a valid JIRA issue key tells the script to stop processing text, for example by inserting a tag such as `[STOP]` or `[OTHER]` (see above).